 We add diversity and choice to the content available to New Zealand audiences.

-NZ On Air is governed by an independent Board of six members appointed by the Minister of Broadcasting.
+NZ On Air is governed by an independent Board of six members appointed by the Minister of Broadcasting, Communications and Digital Media.
 The Board meets several times a year.

 We have a small, specialist team with responsibilities based around our investment work.